ZB-Lab

 2023 GLAMhack

-We would like to make direct contact with researchers in order to include them in our development and collect their feedback and requirements.
+In order to actually involve users in our developments and to collect their feedback and needs, we seek direct exchange.
 Are you a researcher in the digital humanities or a humanities scholar?
 Support your community by supporting us.
-Be a part of our development:
+Be part of our developments:

 Our partners

-We are participating in the establishment of the Centre of Digital Editions & Edition Analytics (ZDE) and are working on the dissemination of digital skills in conjunction with the Digital Library Space (DLS) and the Digital History Lab (DHL) at the University of Zurich.
+We are participating in the development of the Center for Digital Editions and Edition Analysis (ZDE) and cooperate in the area of teaching digital skills with the Digital Library Space (DLS), the Digital History Lab (DHL) at the University of Zurich and the University Library of Basel